Penn1084/alx-system_engineering-devops/0x01-shell_permissions/README.md

- "chmod a+X *" is a script that adds execute permissions to all subdirectories of the current directory "mkdir -m 751 dir_holberton" is a script that gives permissions 751  " "chgrp school hello" is a script that changes the group owner of a file"
+ "chmod a+X *" is a script that adds execute permissions to all subdirectories of the current directory "mkdir -m 751 dir_holberton" is a script that gives permissions 751  " "chgrp school hello" is a script that changes the group owner of a file" "chown vincent:staff *" is a script that changes the group owner of a file"